Becoming You With Julie

 Vegan Enchilada Soup in a bowl with a spoon.

-Where can I find dried chiles?
+Where can I find dried chiles for vegan enchilada soup?

 You can find guajillo and ancho chiles in the Mexican aisle of grocery stores or online.